Andeeeee/AndyCogs/README.md

 # Cogs
 To view information or description of a cog, you can go to a folder and click on `info.json` for details

-# Support and Issues
-If you have want to request something just join the [support server](https://discord.gg/nVcZQt7mqk) or make a PR here.
-If there is an issue, you can open an issue on this repo instead of [being dicks in #testing](https://discord.com/channels/133049272517001216/133251234164375552/803711239590903858)

 # Credits
 Credits to many other cog creators for ideas, snippets of code, and generally just inspiration.